fivetran/fivetran_sdk/how-to-handle-history-mode-files.md

-At source a record is deleted:
+At the source a record is deleted:

 Id(PK) | Timestamp  | Type